KPostOffice/qeWebsite/README.md

 1. When updating charts.json you will need to reload the website before the changes take place

+1. **To make sure that the website works as intended please use google chrome**

 ## Command Line Tool
 To install the command line tool first install python3.x, then run the command:
 ```